Posted On 04 Oct 2022

 Economist Survey: 70% of CEOs report Automation and Artificial Intelligence (AI) as two of their highest priorities when thinking about meeting strategic objectives.

 For businesses, personal automation may reference each employee’s use of technology to complete tasks or goals.
 Many software solutions offer features to automate tasks.
 For example, customer relationship management (CRM) tools prioritize and schedule follow-up activities.
-Project management software assigns tasks to team members and time tracking software submits time sheets on behalf of employees.
+Project management software assigns tasks to team members and Time tracking software submits time sheets on behalf of employees.

 Automation is critical in the Enterprise – from Software Development Lifecycle (SDLC) automation, such as DevOps, to business process automation, such as Robotic Process Automation (RPA).
 But what about personal automation?